wesorear9-code/Video-Game-Pawn-Shop-and-Tarleton-Text-Adventure/README.md

-This project was completed in conjunction with 3 other students as part of homework assignments over the course of the Spring 2025 semester.
+This repository contains the code and documentation for 2 projects, which were completed in conjunction with 3 other students as part of homework assignments over the course of the Spring 2025 semester.